mongodb/docs/source/includes/api/list-tables/create-cluster-request-body.rst

        | ``.diskTypeName``
      - string
      - Azure Required
      - Azure disk type of the server's root volume.
+If ommitted,
+       |service| uses the default disk type for the selected
+       ``providerSettings.instanceSizeName``.

        The following table lists the possible values for this field, and their corresponding storage size.